Last Updated on

-A child’s innocent and beautiful smile renders one of the greatest joys to the parents.
+A child’s innocent and beautiful smile renders one of the greatest joys to their parents.
 However, sometimes your kiddo’s pearly whites may become yellow or other kinds of discolouration may happen, and this may affect your child’s beautiful smile.
 There is no need to worry as you can adopt various measures to improve your child’s teeth colour.
-If your kid’s teeth discolouration is giving to sleepless nights, you should stop worrying as in the following article we shall talk about causes, treatment and various preventive that you can take to improve your kid’s yellow or other discolouration of teeth.
+If your kid’s teeth discolouration is giving you sleepless nights, you should stop worrying as in the following article we shall talk about causes, treatment and various preventive that you can take to improve your kid’s yellow or other discolouration of teeth.

-What is Tooth Discoloration?
+What Is Tooth Discoloration?

 Before we move ahead with the article, we should understand what exactly tooth discolouration is.
 Well, tooth discolouration may happen when the natural pearly white or ivory white colour of your kid’s teeth changes.
 Tooth discolouration can be of two types- external discolouration and internal discolouration.
-Where external discolouration may be temporary and may occur due to certain medication, food items etc., on the other hand, internal discolouration may happen mostly due to underlying medical conditions such as metabolic disorder, enamel hypoplasia etc.
+Where external discolouration may be temporary and may occur due to certain medication, food items etc., on the other hand, internal discolouration may happen mostly due to underlying medical conditions such as metabolic disorder, enamel hypoplasia, etc.

-What Causes Tooth Discoloration in Children?
+What Causes Tooth Discoloration in Children

 1. Tooth Decay or Carries